 Early attempts to scientifically describe light and optical phenomena were based on corpuscular theories (developed by René Descartes, Isaac Newton and others), assuming light to consist of small particles which at least in free space travel along straight lines with a velocity.
 That fits to geometrical optics, where light is represented by geometrical rays.
-From the 17th century on, scientists like Robert Hooke and Christiaan Huygens followed more closely the evidence for the wave nature of light, and this finally led to the wave theory of light (wave optics), which was mathematically worked out by Huygens (with publication in 1690, see Ref. ).
-Based on that physical model, one could well describe the following important optical phenomena:
+From the 17th century on, scientists like Robert Hooke and Christiaan Huygens followed more closely the evidence for the wave nature of light, and this finally led to the wave theory of light (wave optics), which was mathematically worked out by Huygens (with publication in 1690, see Ref. ) and later on in more detail by the civil engineer Augustin-Jean Fresnel.
+Wave optics was not immediately accepted as an appropriate model for describing the nature of light; only in the early 19th century, it became really widely accepted in the scientific community, particularly after observation of the so-called Arago spot by Dominique-François-Jean Arago, with important contributions from Augustin-Jean Fresnel.
+Based on wave theory, one could now well describe the following important optical phenomena:

 - effects of diffraction of light e.g. at narrow optical slits (later studied in more detail, e.g. by Thomas Young)

 - polarization of light (with pioneering contributions from Augustin-Jean Fresnel)